 About

-Stephanie Heit is a queer disabled poet, dancer, teacher, and codirector of Turtle Disco, a somatic writing space on Anishinaabe land in Ypsilanti, Michigan.
+Stephanie Heit is a queer disabled poet, dancer, teacher, and codirector of Turtle Disco, a somatic writing space on Anishinaabe land where she is a white settler in Ypsilanti, Michigan.
 She is the author of PSYCH MURDERS (Wayne State University Press, 2022) and The Color She Gave Gravity (Operating System, 2017).

 white queer cis woman smiling, wearing a purple wrap, with brown wavy hair in a bob.
 She is on (perhaps in, feet dangling) the Huron River with background muted green of tree leaves, and dappled light before dusk.